 The bill would also increase fines against convicted drunk drivers by $25.
 This money would go to pay for the cameras.
 The Office of Legislative Services believes that approximately $577,000 will be raised annually.
 That will allow 90 squad cars to be equipped with cameras.

 A DUI conviction can permanently affect your life.
 Representation upon arrest is a first step in developing a good defense against the charges.
 Steven Kellis has vast experience and knowledge and will aggressively defend you on alcohol related charges.
-Contact him today for a free consultation.
+Contact him today for a free consultation with an experienced PA DUI lawyer.